 It is important to note the relationship between the lower neck and the upper back.
 The nerves that go into the arm come from both the lower neck as well as the upper back to form the brachial plexus.
 Therefore, dysfunction in either of these places can cause radiating symptoms into the upper extremity.
 This is commonly due to a bulging disc or other types of spinal degeneration in the neck or the upper back.

 Physical Therapy: Our physical therapists use a plethora of different techniques and therapies to ensure that the complaint is comprehensibly addressed.
-Our physical therapists are trained in the McKenzie technique as well as a number of manual therapies to provide effective, efficient, hands-on upper & mid back pain treatment
+Our physical therapists are trained in a wide range of techniques as well as a number of manual therapies to provide effective, efficient, hands-on upper & mid back pain treatment.

-The initial pain and acute injury are best treated by ice to decrease inflammation associated with joint and muscle pain.
+The initial pain and acute injury are best treated with ice to decrease inflammation associated with joint and muscle pain.